bahrus/trans-render/README.md

 There are two competing approaches for defining these more complex structures -- XML/HTML/template -- first, vs JS -- first.

-In the context of build-less web components (which trans-render is designed to support), the preference for HTML-first vs JS-first will tend to be driven (or skewed) by what native import mechanisms are available.
+In the context of build-less web components (which TR is designed to support), the preference for HTML-first vs JS-first will tend to be driven (or skewed) by what native import mechanisms are available.
 If, without a build process, shared functionality can only be imported via JS, then this will tend to make it more convenient to provide and invest in rich JS-centric libraries for doing fancy things like rapid list updates or sophisticated conditional display.
-In a JS-first world (discounting however ssr is categorized), these can take the form of directives for tagged template literal libraries, for example.
+In a JS-first world (discounting however SSR is categorized), these can take the form of directives for tagged template literal libraries, for example.
 In a HTML-first world these can take the form [of](https://polymer-library.polymer-project.org/3.0/api/elements/dom-if) [web](https://polymer-library.polymer-project.org/3.0/api/elements/dom-repeat) components, or custom attributes like v-for.

 Should HTML modules become a thing, this could re-kindle interest in using markup tags, as opposed to JS expressions, to express loop and conditional logic, like those provided by build-oriented frameworks like VueJS or web component libraries like Lightning.
 Now, choosing between competing approaches (e.g. virtual scrolling vs more accessible solutions) becomes as simple as replacing one tag-name, or attribute pattern, for another.